Cellar Construction Tips

 If possible, the racking design should be determined before cellar construction commences.
 The walls can then be proportioned to the exact size of your racking layout, thereby giving the racks the look of a true custom installation.
 This is for both walls and ceiling height.

-When we design a custom cellar, we build kick plates around the room as a platform upon which the racks will rest.
-The kick plates serve two purposes: 1) They provide both a more finished look to your cellar and 2), The kick plates themselves can be shimmed to accommodate for any unevenness in the floor more easily than the racking on its own.
-Make the kick plates the same height as the base trim you want to install.
-The top surface of the base can be black melamine which looks nice when the racks are installed.
+Build kick plates as a platform for the racks.
+The kick plates serve two purposes: 1) They provide both a more finished look to your cellar, and 2), the kick plates themselves can be shimmed to accommodate for any unevenness in the floor more easily than the racking on its own.
+We make the kick plates the same height as the base trim to be installed.
+The top surface of the base can be black melamine which blends in when the racks are installed.
+You can also use solid wood or some other material for the top of the kickplate, however, it’s not really visible once the racks are installed.

 The height of your kick plate is adjustable depending on your trim selection.
 Cellars takes on a rather dramatic appearance with larger kick plates.

-Our Modular Racking System includes the option of prefabricated kick plates in black laminate with redwood trim.
-These kits are 1.5” high; and can be used as base and/or crown.
-They arequick and easy to use and add a nice design element to your racking layout.
+Our Premium wooden racking kits automatically come with base & trim.
+Our Modular Redwood System includes the option of prefabricated kick plates in black laminate with redwood facing trim.
+These kits are 1” high; and can be used as base and/or crown.
+They are quick and easy to use and add a nice design element to your racking layout.
 The miter angle for the Modular Redwood curved corner unit kick plate is 15 degrees.

 The kick plates are strictly optional.
 Racks may be placed right on the floor and shimmed accordingly.

-We can provide you with the exact measurements and specifications for the cooling unit that best suits the location and size of your cellar.
-Towards the bottom of our cooling unit page is a comparison chart between our different systems.
+We can provide you with the exact measurements and specifications for a cooling unit that best suits the location and size of your cellar.
+Please feel free to contact one of our knowledgeable staff with any questions. e.